kabilanmohanraj/Linux_Shell_Scripting/README.md

 # Linux_Shell_Scripting
-Courseware and assignments from the Udemy course of the same name
+Courseware and assignments from the Udemy course of the same name.